A Combinatorial Characterization of Supervised Online Learnability: Preliminaries

-\begin{definition}{Online Learning Algorithm }{} An online learning algorithm is a deterministic mapping $\Acal : (\Xcal \times \Ycal )^{\star} \times \Xcal \to \Pi(\Zcal)$ that maps past examples and the newly revealed instance $x \in \Xcal$ to a probability measure $\mu \in \Pi(\Zcal)$.
+\begin{definition}[Supervised Online Learning Algorithm] A supervised online learning algorithm is a deterministic mapping $\Acal : (\Xcal \times \Ycal )^{\star} \times \Xcal \to \Pi(\Zcal)$ that maps past examples and the newly revealed instance $x \in \Xcal$ to a probability measure $\mu \in \Pi(\Zcal)$.
 The learner then randomly samples $z \sim \mu$ to make a prediction. \end{definition} Although $\Acal$ is a deterministic mapping, the prediction $z \sim \mu$ is random.
 Restricting the range of $\Acal$ to be the set of Dirac measures on $\Zcal$ yields a deterministic online learner.
 When the context is clear, with a slight abuse of notation, we use $\Acal(x)$ to denote the random sample $z$ drawn from the distribution that $\Acal$ outputs.

-We say that $\mathcal{H}$ is online learnable with respect to $\ell$ if there exists an online learning algorithm such that for any sequence of labeled examples, $(x_1, y_1), ..., (x_T, y_T)$, the difference in expected cumulative loss between its predictions and the predictions of the best-fixed hypothesis in $\mathcal{H}$ is small.
-We formalize this notion in the following definition.
+We say that $\mathcal{H}$ is online learnable with respect to $\ell$ if there exists an online learning algorithm $\mathcal{A}$ with ``small" \textit{expected regret}: